 The New York Show, 1900 was the first to hold a winners class for Pomeranians.
 A brown dog, Nubian Rebel owned by Mrs Frank Smyth won this first award.
 Nubian Rebel later became a Champion.

 In 1901, the New York Show was judged by Mr R.F.
 Mayhew and Hatcham Nip was placed first.
 Hatcham Nip later became the breed’s first International Champion.
 During this period.
 Mrs R. F. Mayhew and Mrs George Thomas were the leading Pomeranian exhibitors.

 The American Pomeranian Club was founded in 1900 by Mrs Hartley Williamson and Mrs Frank Smyth.
 In 1909 becoming a member club of the American Kennel Club and thus became the Pomeranian parent club .

-1910, saw the very first Pomeranian breed show in the U.S.A.
+1911, saw the very first Pomeranian breed show in the U.S.A.
 With 138 Pomeranians entered under English Judge Mrs L.C.
 Dyer.
-Best of Breed was awarded to a black dog, Champion Canner Prince Charming, owned by Mrs. Frank Smyth.
+Best of Breed was awarded to a black dog, Champion Banner Prince Charming, owned by Mrs. Frank Smyth, of Swiss Mountain Kennels.

 The second Pomeranian Show hosted by American Pomeranian Club in 1912, was held in New York.
 The entry of 185 Poms was judged by Charles G. Hopton.
 Best of Breed, at this show was the English import, Champion Kew Marco.